GOTODOCO/samples/README.md

-# samples
+# KickStarter
-A GOTODOCO sample repository to get started.
+A GOTODOCO kickstarter repository to get started on GitHub.